sineastra/nameri.bg/readme.md

 - styled-components (bonus requirement for the project assign), used for several components just to mark it as done.
 - react-icons

-The REST API is written on Express JS
+The REST API is written with Express JS

 <h2>Hosted at <a href="https://nameri-bg.vercel.app/"/>https://nameri-bg.vercel.app</h2>